Ōhope, New Zealand

 Growing up in the Central North Island and based beneath the mountains in her earlier years is where Poots discovered her love for the outdoors.
-Now based close to the surrounding Ruahine Ranges of Hawke’s Bay, her adventures now spread from the magnificent peaks to the depth of the sea in search for integrity and inspiration.
+Establishing her art business based close to the surrounding Ruahine Ranges of Hawke’s Bay, her adventures spread from the magnificent peaks to the depth of the sea in search for integrity and inspiration.
+She now resides close to the ocean in Ōhope.
 These natural environments are a major influence in her works.
 Her creations tell the story how human and nature can co-exist, however they also highlight the challenges that these two have had in the past and the challenges ahead.
 The need for solidarity to protect our unique landscape, wildlife, and surrounding oceans is the driving force behind her work.

 Graduating from Elam school of Fine Art at The University of Auckland in 2019 with Honours, she came to realise that she wanted to create a story, conversation and depth within her art practice, to have a higher purpose in what she creates rather then a pretty picture.
 Her works can be seen as a way to express the awakening between humans and nature that we could have.
 Letting Mother Nature and her creations teach us to how embrace and breathe the wonders of this world, to get back into sync and stop destroying the treasures and protect them instead – ‘to reconnect with nature’.
 Letting the whispers of nature influence our actions.
 Reconsider the fundamental abilities to survive, to feel alive, and challenge our skills as an integration back to the wilder.